bitovi/academy/src/technology-consulting/7-setting-expectations.md

 - **Tailor communication styles:** Adapt your communication style to suit the preferences of different stakeholders.
 For example, some stakeholders might prefer detailed reports, while others might prefer concise summaries or visual presentations.
 - **Implement weekly updates (even if you don’t think they’re required):** Send out weekly summary emails highlighting key achievements, upcoming tasks, and any issues needing attention.
 If things start to go off track, it’s easier to put that at the top of a weekly status update (vs. having to communicate bad news in the first update).
 - **Keep detailed notes about delays:** If a client starts to become unresponsive, keep detailed notes about the communication you’re sending them and how long it’s taking for them to get back to you.
 Having a timeline of events _before_ you need it can make it easier to communicate issues.
-- **Templates and formats:** Use standardized templates for reports and updates to maintain consistency and clarity in communication.
+- **Use a templated format for communication:** Use standardized templates for reports and updates to maintain consistency and clarity in communication.
 - **Add a Blocked column:** In tools like Jira, adding a “Blocked” column to the far left of the sprint board can make it very clear when there are blockers that need to be handled.

 Questions to reflect: